What Is Asset Tracking? Benefits, Tools & Software Explained

 • Equipment maintenance software tracks and schedules asset maintenance and provides a centralized location where teams can instantly access information about an asset, submit and track work orders, and generate automated reports.

 • Computerized Maintenance Management System (CMMS) software is broader in scope than equipment maintenance software in that it covers all facets of asset maintenance.
-A CMMS automates tasks, tracks inventory and schedules asset maintenance and repairs while allowing everyone involved to communicate and track tasks in real time.
+A CMMS automates tasks, tracks inventory and schedules asset maintenance and repairs.
+It also allows everyone involved to communicate and track tasks in real time.

 • Enterprise Asset Management (EAM) Software tracks and manages the asset lifecycle, offering features like predictive maintenance, real-time data analysis and strategic asset management across multiple locations or departments.
 EAM software allows teams to have a full view of an asset’s performance — which helps optimize its use and lifespan and reduces maintenance costs.